cokeSchlumpf/maquette/controller/src/test/resources/features/datasets.md

       | some-project          | a-team              | no      |
       | some-private-project  | b-team              | yes     |
 ```

-Thus datasets can be created in two ways either directly or via an existing project.

 ```gherkin
   Scenario: Create a project dataset